tingeber/dotfiles/README.md

 # dotfiles and dev environment

-This readme assumes you're on a Mac and are running Homebrew.
-For installing on other distros, check documentation.
+This readme assumes you're running Homebrew.
+The `.zshrc` file does some basic distro logic to set up correct paths based on whether you're running Linux or MacOS.

 ## First things first

 Make sure you're using `zsh` as your main shell.
 Here's a gist for you: https://gist.github.com/derhuerst/12a1558a4b408b3b2b6e.
 If it's out of date, ask the internet.

 Make sure you have installed [homebrew](brew.sh), then install git and stow (follow this [youtube tutorial](https://www.youtube.com/watch?v=y6XCebnB9gs))

 ```sh
 brew install git